Municipal Energy Resilience Program

 Eligibility

-All Addison County municipality-owned buildings are eligible for the MERP programs.
 To receive MERP Implementation funds the town must comply with the following:

 2. Any building that is assessed is compliant with the American Disabilities Act at the time the project is completed.
+If the building is not accessible when assessed, the town may request to use up to 20% of the Implementation Grant to perform accessibility upgrades.

-MERP Project Prioritization
+Project Prioritization

-Allocation of funds for the Free Energy Assessment and Implementation Grant will be prioritized based on need.
-Towns with a high energy burden defined as the proportion of income spent on energy, including heating, electricity, and transportation will receive highest priority.
+Energy burden is defined as the proportion of income spent on energy, including heating, electricity, and transportation.
 The MERP program is using the 2019 Efficiency VT Energy Burden report as the standard for this portion of the priority scoring.
-Other prioritization criteria include: administrative capacity, geographic location, and community size.
+The list below shows where your town falls on the energy burden scale.

 High Energy Burden